Skip to content

 9.1 Introduction into spatial SQL

-In the previous two lessons, we used DB Browser for SQLite for querying non-spatial data.
+In the previous lesson, we used DB Browser for SQLite for querying non-spatial data.
 However, databases (either file or client-server) have also spatial extensions.
 The extension for SQLite is called SpatialLite.
 Similarly as in SQLite, there are also spatial extension for client-server databases such as MySQL spatial extension, MSSQLSpatial, PostGIS and Oracle Spatial.

 GeoPackage